StoddardSpencer96/Discord-Bot/README.md

-Last Updated: December 29th, 2020
+Last Updated: January 8th, 2020

 ## List of Commands:
 * $daily - for the quote of the day